sumcash-project/sumcash-seeder/README.md

 ## If using Ubuntu 16.04, proceed as shown, no adjustments are needed.
 ## If Using Ubuntu 18.04, proceed as shown after conducting steps above.

-# What is Sumcoin Seeder?
+# What is Sumcash Seeder?

-## Sumcoin-seeder is a crawler for the Sumcoin network, which exposes a list of reliable nodes via a built-in DNS server.
+## Sumcash-seeder is a crawler for the Sumcash network, which exposes a list of reliable nodes via a built-in DNS server.

 ### Features: